kpisacic/DHMZ-home-assistant-custom-component/README.md

   - description: Name to be used for the entity ID, e.g. `camera.<name>`.
   - required: false
   - type: string
+- delta:
+  - description: Time in seconds between check for new radar images, defaults to 300 sec
+  - required: false
+  - type: integer
+- previous_images_time:
+  - description: Time in miliseconds that determines how long old radar images in animation will be displayed, defaults to 125 ms
+  - required: false
+  - type: integer
+- current_image_time:
+  - description: Time in miliseconds that determines how long last (current) radar image in animation will be displayed, defaults to 2000 ms
+  - required: false
+  - type: integer
+- mark_location:
+  - description: mark red circle on geographical coordinates of current location, default is False (not to display location).
+Allowed values are: True or False
+  - required: false
+  - type: string
+- longitude:
+  - description: Longitude of location to use for closest station determination, if not present will be taken from HA configuration
+  - required: false
+  - type: float
+- latitude:
+  - description: Latitude of location to use for closest station determinationdetermination, if not present will be taken from HA configuration
+  - required: false
+  - type: float
+- image_format:
+  - description: Animated image format that will be created, can be one of: WebP or GIF.
+Defaut is WebP.
+  - required: false
+  - type: string

+- If no `name` is given, the camera entity will be named `camera.dhmz`.
+- If no `delta` is given, default is set to 300 seconds (every 5 minutes).
+Since radar images on DHMZ are refreshed every 5 minutes, it is recommented to put this not less then 60 seconds (every minute).
+Components checks if image was actually updated and will not re-download it's contant if it is unchanged from last check.
+- `previous_images_time` and `current_image_time` can determine how radar image animation will be generated.
+All old but current radar images are show for `previous_images_time` and only last and current radar image is shown for `current_image_time`.
+Please note that since HA refreshes images every 10 seconds, best results are achieved if sum of all image times can be multiplied to this 10 seconds.
+This is why default values of 125 ms and 2000 ms - which sum up to 5 seconds (24x125+2000=5000) - which is nicely shown in the previes window without jerky and skipping frames.
+If changing these times it is strongly suggested to keep it to match to: 24 x `previous_images_time` + `current_image_time` = 10 sec or any other common denominator of 10 sec.
+- `logitude` and `latitude` are only usefull when setting `mark_location` as True. `mark_location` will work without explicitly stated `logitude` and `latitude` if HA has home location correctly configured.
+- `image_format` that animated image will be created in.
+Default is WebP, since it yields smaller image sizes.
+If you face issue in displaying WebP in your web browser, you can change to GIF, but files shall be larger and producing more traffic towards browser.

+*Known issues*
+- When displaying radar image in home assistant's dashboard picture entity card, use "auto" not "live" mode.
+Ddifference is that in "auto" browser will fetch new picture every 10 seconds.
+And in "live" it will fetch  every half seconds.
+This unfortunately cannot be changed, and for our purpose, more kless frequent refresh e.g. one per minute or even every 5 minutes, would be sufficient.
+This every 10 seconds refresh will cause only traffic between browser and home assistant server, not towards service provider DHMZ, since all images are cached.
+However, improvement would be to use some alternative to stock picture entity card which allows custom refresh rates.
+One such is https://github.com/dimagoltsman/refreshable-picture-card , but unfortunately, it does not work correctly for camera_image methods, only for static entity images.

 ## Custom card